What is Sea Lettuce?

 - Portage Inlet, in the centre at the northeast end

 Sea lettuce has two life stages that are isomorphic, meaning they have the same form.
-The sporophyte plant releases swimming spores, which establish in the sediment and grow into male and female gametophyte plants.
-These produce mobile male and female gametes, or sexual cells, that are released in time with lunar spring tides.
-The gametes fuse together, then swim to the bottom where they grow into the sporophyte plant once more (see the Lifecycle of Sea Lettuce diagram below).
+The sporophyte phase releases swimming spores, which establish on available substrates on the sea floor and grow into male and female gametophyte plants.
+These produce mobile male and female gametes, or sexual cells, that are released during spring tides (full or new moon).
+The gametes fuse together, then swim to the bottom where they grow into the sporophyte plant once more (see diagram).

 How have people used sea lettuce?

 Sea lettuce is named partly for its appearance but also for its edibility.
-Along with many other types of seaweeds, sea lettuce has probably been eaten by various cultures around the world for many centuries; it is particularly well-known in Scotland.
+Along with many other types of seaweeds, sea lettuce has probably been eaten by various cultures around the world for many centuries; it is particularly well-known in Scotland, and is also eaten in Japan.
 It can be eaten raw, dried or roasted, in salads, soups or stews.
 However, it should not be harvested in areas that may be subject to pollution.

 Why is sea lettuce important?

-Sea lettuce is an important food source for grazing animals including Brant geese, crustaceans such as amphipods, and molluscs such as sea hares, chitons, periwinkles and sea urchins.
+Sea lettuce is an important food source for grazing marine animals including, crustaceans such as amphipods, molluscs such as snails and chitons, and echinoderms, especially sea urchins.
+Brant geese also eat sea lettuce at low tide.

-Due to its rapid reproduction, particularly in water with plentiful nitrogen, sea lettuce can sometimes grow excessively and smother other plants and organisms.
+Due to its rapid reproduction, particularly in water when nitrogen levels are high, sea lettuce can sometimes outgrow and smother other plants and organisms.
 When this occurs, large amounts of decaying plant matter can rob the water of oxygen and lead to fish kills.
 This problem occurs mainly in areas where the water is not well mixed, and near sewage outfalls.

-Sea lettuce can be useful bioindicators, meaning they can be used to make inferences about the environment.
-As stated above, excessive growth may indicate high nutrient concentrations (i.e. nitrogen and phosphates).
+Sea lettuce can be a useful bioindicator, meaning it can be used to make inferences about the environment.
+As stated above, prolific growth may indicate high nutrient concentrations (i.e. nitrogen and phosphates).
 The absence or poor health of sea lettuce may also indicate a problem, such as contamination of the water with heavy metals.
 The rapid growth and simple structure of sea lettuce makes it well suited to laboratory studies.

 What threatens sea lettuce?